ajschumacher/ajschumacher.github.io/20181228-the_equation_of_a_plane/index.md

 # The Equation of a Plane

 I wasn't a great undergraduate student, but I had at least one great professor.
-She connected me with the first step of my post-graduate career path, and she taught some of my calculus classes.
+She connected me with my post-graduate career path, and she taught some of my calculus classes.
 One day she turned briefly from the chalkboard and said with a smile:

 > "If you don't know equation of a plane, I kill you!"